davvidbaker/Swyzzle/README.md

 This app was made with Electron.
 To learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).

 ## Packaging
-Run `electron-packager . --overwrite` _assuming you are on a Mac_.
+- Run `electron-packager . --overwrite` _assuming you are on a Mac_.
 For more information about packaging see the [electron-packager documentation](https://github.com/electron-userland/electron-packager)
+- Go in and change capitalize swizzle in the package contents.
+There's probably a much better way to do this, but since I couldn't name the module with a capital first letter, this is what I've done.

 # TODO
 - [ ] Create advanced button and section in preferences that allows you to write your own shaders (that can use a predetermined list of uniforms and attributes, like in ShaderToy)